 This table shows the foreign ownership and business classification of different textile business activities, according to the Positive Investment List.

 |Activity||Maximum Foreign Ownership|

 |Clothing online store for local and international end-users||0%|

 According to PwC, textile manufacturing is one of the key contributors to the Indonesian economy becoming the fifth-biggest in the world, surpassing Brazil, Russia, and Germany.

 The impact can already be seen in this decade.
 There is no doubt that Semarang with its large population and inexpensive workforce has an enormous influence on manufacturing, as well as consumers’ buying.

 Many quality raw materials and fabrics are readily available in Semarang and in the surrounding areas, contributing to and strengthening the local textile and garment manufacturing ability to meet global standards and acceptability.

 Just make sure that you do your due diligence in sourcing and perform stringent quality assurance.
 However, the same issue dies hard in Indonesia as setting up a textile company is always bureaucratic and ambiguous.

-Remember to double-check that if your business classification is accurate or an extra-legal entity is required for your supplementary business.
+Remember to double-check if your business classification is accurate or if an extra-legal entity is required for your supplementary business.